A Mess Free Life may collect a share of sales or other compensation from the links on this page.

-Many years ago, before I reformed my shopaholic ways, I would spend hundreds of thousands of dollars each Christmas on gifts, decorations, parties, cards, outfits, booze, food, ribbons and wrappings, tickets to the Boston Pops concert and more.
+Many years ago, before I ended my shopaholic ways, I would spend hundreds of thousands of dollars each Christmas on gifts, decorations, parties, cards, outfits, booze, food, ribbons and wrappings, tickets to the Boston Pops concert and more.

 I spent a lot of money on my daughter.
 I was divorced, and so I used money as a way to make up for breaking up our family.
 I felt guilty and that guilt, among other things, motivated my spending.